core-wg/oscore/draft-ietf-core-object-security.md

 An intermediary that supports Observe MUST copy the OSCORE option in the next hop request unchanged.
 Although intermediaries are allowed to re-send notifications to other clients, when using OSCORE this does not happen, since requests from different clients will have different cache keys.

-The Outer Observe option in the CoAP request may be legitimately removed by a proxy.

-An Observe option in the CoAP request may be ignored by a server.
+The Outer Observe option in the CoAP request may be legitimately removed by a proxy or ignored by a server.
 In these cases, the server processes the request as a non-Observe request and produce a non-Observe response.
 If the OSCORE client receives a response to an Observe request without an Outer Observe value, then it verifies the response as a non-Observe response, as specified in {{ver-res}}.
 If the OSCORE client receives a response to a non-Observe request with an Outer Observe value, it stops processing the message, as specified in {{ver-res}}.

-The default value of the Outer Code is specified in {{coap-header}}.
 In order to support Observe processing in OSCORE-unaware intermediaries, for messages with the Observe option the Outer Code SHALL be set to 0.05 (FETCH) for requests and to 2.05 (Content) for responses.

 #### No-Response {#no-resp}